Skip to content

 When the proposal has been approved, it will be sent to court.
 A formal copy of the CVA is then sent out to creditors, inviting them to take part in a decision procedure which will either approve or reject the proposals.
 To guarantee success, 75% of all creditors voting must agree to the outlined provisions for the company to pay their outstanding debts.
 If approved, it will be the responsibility of the Practitioners to oversee that the Company adheres to the terms of the proposal.

-How can Restart BTi help with your Company Voluntary Agreement?
+How can Restart BTi help with your Company Voluntary Arrangement?

 A CVA can only be proposed with the involvement of a licensed insolvency practitioner.
 Here at Restart BTi, we are an experienced debt help company, meaning that our expert team will work with you to make sure that you are given the right advice and that a CVA is the correct process for the Company.
 We endeavour to ensure that the procedure is concluded as quickly and as pain free as possible.